akononovicius/physRisk-content-repository/articles/2014/chaotic-dynamics-in-the-kicked-rotator-problem.md

 Many trajectory Poincare plot and Standard map
 ----------------------------------------------

-In the applet bellow you may study the Poincare plot of the kicked rotator with \\\(  N\_{trajectories} \\\) trajectories present.
+In the applet below you may study the Poincare plot of the kicked rotator with \\\(  N\_{trajectories} \\\) trajectories present.
 For the sake of simplicity the initial conditions of each trajectory are selected automatically - \\\(  x\_0 =\pi \\\) , \\\(  \omega\_0 =\frac{2 \pi i}{N\_{trajektorijų}} \\\) (here \\\(  i = 0, 1, \ldots,N\_{trajectories} \\\)).
 Each trajectory is plotted until it becomes closed